programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = pd.read_csv('thor_wwii.csv')
 print(df)
 ```
-We start by importing the Pandas library and then calling `read_csv()` and passing it to a filename.
+We start by importing the Pandas library and then calling `read_csv()` and passing a filename to it.
 Note that the Pandas library is aliased as *pd*.
-This alias is a convention followed in the [Pandas official documentation](https://pandas.pydata.org/pandas-docs/stable/) and that is widely used by the Pandas community.
-For this reason, I will use the *pd* alias throughout the tutorial.
+This alias is a convention followed in the [Pandas official documentation](https://pandas.pydata.org/pandas-docs/stable/) and is widely used by the Pandas community.
+For this reason, I'll use the *pd* alias throughout the tutorial.

 In this code, `read_csv` creates a `DataFrame` that holds the rows/columns of our csv data.
 By convention, the variable name *df* is used to represent the loaded dataframe in tutorials and basic code examples.
 [Many other methods](https://pandas.pydata.org/pandas-docs/stable/api.html#input-output) exist for reading data formats other than csv in Pandas, such as JSON, SQL tables, Excel files, and HTML.

-When running this code, `df` will output an abridged representation of the loaded data.
+When running this code, `print(df)` will output an abridged representation of the loaded data.

 ```python
 MSNDATE      THEATER    COUNTRY_FLYING_MISSION    ...
 TONS_IC TONS_FRAG TOTAL_TONS